-An independent New South Wales Partnership.
+Pitcher Partners Sydney Partnership.
 ABN 17 795 780 962.
 Liability limited by a scheme approved under Professional Standards Legislation.
 Pitcher Partners is a member of the global network of Baker Tilly International Limited, the members of which are separate and independent legal entities.